xpdAcq/xpdAcq/docs/templates/tomo.rst

 The XPD acquisition and analysis stack supports the acquisition and processing of tomographic data in both full field and pencil beam geometries.

-XPD is equipped with a sample loading robot, which requires special syntax to use properly.

 Running a tomographic scan
 --------------------------